Definition of Role Structure

-Example: A classroom has a teacher and students with each performing particular roles or a restaurant has customers and employees.
+- A classroom has a teacher and students with each performing particular roles or a restaurant has customers and employees.

-- Plural: roles structures
+- Plural: role structures

 - Role structure changes in complexity and content in different situations, the constant is role expectation.

-- Variant form: role-structure
+- Variant spelling: role-structure

 - Role Theory Resources – Books, Journals, and Helpful Links